 Circulating cell-free DNA (cfDNA) are small double-stranded DNA fragments(1) found in plasma, urine, and other body fluids(2) originating from cell apoptosis and necrosis(3).
 In many settings, analyses of cfDNA can be regarded as a way to perform a “liquid biopsy”, which have previously demonstrated the potential not only for cancer diagnosis and prognosis (4, 5), but also for identifying patients with premalignant states, inflammatory conditions or traumas (1).
 Apoptotic and necrotic tumor cells can release cfDNA into the peripheral blood, which can reflect the tumor-related genetic features, including mutations, copy number aberrations and epigenetic changes(4).
 As such, cfDNA represents an important biomarker of oncogenesis.
 However, genome-wide methylation assays require large amounts of input DNA—conventional WGBS requires microgram input and reduced respresentation bisulfite sequencing (RRBS) requires 30ng of DNA input which is often approaching the maximum level of the cfDNA detected (or detectable) in a sample of human blood.
 In order to effectively investigate cfDNA, several novel methods have been proposed, such as scRRBS(6) and cfMeDIPseq(7).

 Liver cancer is the fourth cause of cancer-related mortality worldwide.
 In the United States, liver cancer death rate increased 43% from 7.2 to 10.3 per 100,000 between 2000-2016(8).
 Hepatocellular carcinoma (HCC), the most frequent form of primary liver cancer, generally develops in patients with chronic liver disease due to hepatitis B (HBV), hepatitis C (HCV), alcohol abuse or non-alcoholic fatty liver disease(9, 10).
 Chronic inflammation, fibrosis, and aberrant hepatocyte regeneration favor a series of genetic and epigenetic events that culminate in hepatocyte malignant transformation.
 Hepatocarcinogenesis is a complex and poorly-understood multistep process that includes the histological transition from regenerative nodules in the context of cirrhosis, through dysplastic nodules and ultimately HCC (11-13).
 The high risk of HCC development in patients with cirrhosis (i.e., 2-4% annual risk) justifies the recommendation of biannual HCC surveillance with abdominal ultrasound (US) and serum alpha-fetoprotein (AFP) in patients at high-risk(14).
 Non-randomized studies suggest that early HCC detection increases the odds to receive a curative treatment and increase survival.
 However, the sensitivity of US and AFP is 63% to detect early stage HCC, which underscores the need for improved early detection tools.
 A number of studies have focused on cfDNA as a potential source of novel early detection biomarkers in HCC.
 This includes mutation profiling (15, 16), circulating tumor cells (CTCs)(17) and DNA methylation(18-23).
 As opposed to mutations and CTCs, DNA methylation analysis of cfDNA has the theoretical advantage of providing tissue of origin information, which is critical when cfDNA originates from a composite of cell types.
 Multiple studies have focused on the use of cfDNA methylation in cancer diagnosis in the areas of specific biomarkers (19, 23), pervasive hypo-methylation (18) and tissue of origin (20-22).
-Single cytosine measurement and high accuracy facilitate whole genome bisulfite sequencing (WGBS) to become the gold standard in DNA methylation analysis(24)..
+Single cytosine measurement and high accuracy facilitate whole genome bisulfite sequencing (WGBS) to become the gold standard in DNA methylation analysis(24).
 One of the limitation of using WGBS for DNA methylation analyses on cfDNA is the need for deep sequencing (20, 22) which currently limits the wide-scale implementation in a clinical setting.
 Low depth sequencing in high sample numbers is a cost-effective strategy for cohort studies.(25) Utilizing reduced sequencing volume, low-pass sequencing and correspondingly low sequencing cost will be crucial to facilitate an easier clinical deployment of DNA methylation-based surveillance tools.